Asymptotically short generalizations of $t$-design curves

-We now mention how a continuous, piecewise smooth, closed curve whose image coincides with a piecewise smooth topological 1-manifold which exactly averages polynomials of degree at most $t$ on $S^d$ will be an $(\varepsilon,c)$-approximate $t$-design curve for $\varepsilon$ and $c$ which depend on how closely the image of the curve coincides with the manifold.
+The remark then allows us to take the curves of interest in Theorem \ref{thm:approxmain} (which are, as constructed, simple geodesic cycles, meaning that they are closed curves which connect finitely many points along geodesics) to be smooth if desired.
+Finally, we present the fact relevant to the proof of this theorem that a continuous, piecewise smooth, closed curve whose image partially coincides with a piecewise smooth topological 1-manifold which exactly averages polynomials of degree at most $t$ on $S^d$ will be an $(\varepsilon,c)$-approximate $t$-design curve for $\varepsilon$ and $c$ which depend on how closely the image of the curve coincides with the manifold.

 \begin{lemma} Consider a piecewise smooth topological 1-manifold $L\subset S^d$ satisfying